All you need to know about the Selenium Framework

 Automation testing has also increased the scale of testing by several folds, ensuring that customers have a fulfilling experience, no matter which browser or the device they use.
 And thus, automation testing made its way to ensure cross-browser compatibility.

 Selenium is the biggest open source automation testing suite that has been making testing seamless.
 It is widely used for testing among the bigwigs like Google, Netflix, Fitbit, etc. to the emerging startups such as likewise.
-Here’s a graph that shows how Selenium is extensively used among various companies of different scale and sizes.
+Here’s a graph that shows how Selenium framework is extensively used among various companies of different scale and sizes.

 What is Selenium Framework?